M85 machine gun: Design and development

 The M85 used the M15 push-through link to feed ammunition as opposed to the M2 or M9 pull-out links used on the M2 and M3 Browning machine guns.
-The M85 had a slow (400rpm) & high (1100rpm) rate of fire.
+The M85 had a slow (400 rpm) & high (900 rpm) rate of fire.
 The link difference created issues with ammunition supply, since despite the same .50 BMG cartridges being used in both machine guns, the ammunition was supplied already packed on links.
 Re-linking was not practical in the field.

 In service the M85 was found to be unreliable due to the metallic link catching in the feed system, compared to the stock M2 machine gun.
 The weapon was tested on the XM-1 Abrams, but not fitted to the production M1 Abrams, and was replaced by the M2 machine gun on the improved AAVP-7.
 An attempt was also made to make a version of the M85 that would replace the M2 in the infantry role was designated the M85C, and features standard spade grips and can be fitted to the M3 heavy tripod.
 The M85C was unpopular and this weapon was not adopted.

 The M85 was also tested by the United Kingdom under the designations XL17E1 and XL17E2.
-They were equipped with special purpose barrels and evaluated as ranging machine guns.
-The weapon was not adopted for use on any British vehicles.
+They were equipped with special-purpose barrels and evaluated as ranging machine guns.
+The weapon was not adopted.